 The platform you’re creating for doesn’t diminish the workload as far as security testing and developing applications safely is concerned.
 There is more ‘dirt’ on Android than iOS.

-Which is why instead of blindly trusting the credibility of the app stores and their security check, build your mobile app security from the ground up, implementing it on every level of your app so that hackers can not use your app for their malicious intents.
+Which is why instead of blindly trusting the credibility of the app stores and their security check, secure your mobile app from the very beginning, implementing it on every level of your app so that hackers can not use your app for their malicious intents.

 But this is the most important step towards making your app more secure.